fosstodon/hub/about.md

 👋 [Meet the team!](/team)

 Running a social network is expensive.
-Originally funded out of the founders pockets, the site eventually needed [support](/support) from the generous community that calls it home.
+Originally funded out of the founders' pockets, the site eventually needed [support](/support) from the generous community that calls it home.
 Since we began taking donations, we have been committed to [being transparent](/finances) and "paying it forward" by